Wizty79/DevOps-Course-Starter-02/README.md

 ## Testing the App

 If you are experiencing issues with the App after making your own changes, you'll find two unit tests are ready to run to test that the View_model class is sorting the items as intended.
-You'll also find an integration test intended to test the app.py code base itself and the Trello API calls it makes.
+You'll also find an integration test intended to test the app.py code base itself.

-If not already install, you'll need pytest, you can do this by running the command(please not if your using a virtual machine you may need to install this every time you start a new session):
+If not already install, you'll need pytest, you can do this by running the command (please note if your using a virtual machine you may need to install this every time you start a new session):
 ```bash
 $ pip install pytest
 ```